graphaware/neo4j-framework/README.md

 ### Server Mode

 When using Neo4j in the <a href="http://docs.neo4j.org/chunked/stable/server-installation.html" target="_blank">standalone server</a> mode,
-deploying the GraphAware Framework (and any GraphAware Modules) is a matter of [downloading](#download) the appropriate .jar files, copying them into the `plugins` directory in your Neo4j installation, and restarting the server.
-The framework and modules are then used via calls to their REST APIs, if they provide some.
+deploying the GraphAware Framework (and any code using it) is a matter of [downloading](#download) the appropriate .jar files, copying them into the `plugins` directory in your Neo4j installation, and restarting the server.
+The framework and modules are then used via calls to their REST APIs, if they provide any.

-### Embedded Module / Java Development
+### Embedded Mode / Java Development

 Java developers that use Neo4j in <a href="http://docs.neo4j.org/chunked/stable/tutorials-java-embedded.html" target="_blank">embedded mode</a>
 and those developing Neo4j <a href="http://docs.neo4j.org/chunked/stable/server-plugins.html" target="_blank">server plugins</a>,
 <a href="http://docs.neo4j.org/chunked/stable/server-unmanaged-extensions.html" target="_blank">unmanaged extensions</a>,
-or GraphAware Modules can include use the framework as a dependency for their Java project and use it as a library of useful tested code, in addition to the functionality provided for [server mode](#servermode).
+GraphAware Runtime Modules, or Spring MVC Controllers can include use the framework as a dependency for their Java project and use it as a library of useful tested code, in addition to the functionality provided for [server mode](#servermode).

 <a name="download"/>